snowflakedb/native-apps-examples/simplified-native-app-tutorial/README.md

 ## Data preparation

-To run this example first execute this command, that is going to create a databases, tables, and views with information about country populations:
+To run this example first execute this command, that is going to create databases, tables, and views with information about country populations:
 ```sh
 snow sql -f 'scripts/provider_data.sql'
 ```